jirispilka/chroma-integration/README.md

 To utilize this integration, ensure you have:

-- An OpenAI account and an Open API token.
+- An OpenAI account and an OpenAI API token.
 Create a free account at [OpenAI](https://beta.openai.com/).
 - `ChromaDB` operational on a server or localhost.

 For quick ChromaDB setup, refer to [ChromaDB deployment](https://docs.trychroma.com/deployment#docker).